A Lesson in Crime

-A Lesson in Crime is an EP by Tokyo Police Club released April 27, 2006.
+A Lesson in Crime is an EP by Tokyo Police Club released April 25, 2006.
 It reached #194 on the Canadian album charts.
 The single "Nature of the Experiment" is featured as the opening to the Comedy Central sketch comedy show Nick Swardson's Pretend Time.

+Reception

+A Lesson in Crime received positive reviews from music critics.
+The EP was praised for its concise, high-energy songs and the band’s distinctive sound.
+The track “Nature of the Experiment” became a breakout single and was featured in commercials and on television, helping build the band’s international profile.

 Track listing

 All songs written by Alsop, Hooks, Monks, and Wright.